 Acceptable Price vs. Best Price

-As a homebuyer or seller, you engage an agent with the expectation that she understands the market, is a skillful negotiator and will tenaciously fight for the BEST deal for you.
+As a homebuyer or seller, you engage an agent with the expectation that he/she is a skillful negotiator and will tenaciously fight for the BEST deal for you.
 BRRETA, however, requires a buyer’s agent only to “seek a property at a price and terms acceptable to her buyer-client,” and a listing agent only to “seek a sale at a price and terms acceptable to her seller-client.”
-This standard requires very little in terms of diligence, advice and advocacy; it also opens the door to the other conflicts of interest discussed below.
+This standard substitutes the concepts of advising, advocating and negotiating for the client with “persuading” the client to accept a deal.
+It also opens the door to the other conflicts of interest discussed below.

 True Agency requires us to diligently promote our clients’ interests in attempting to find and purchase the best home at the best price for our buyer clients and to obtain the highest sales price for our seller clients.